Software firm Clearwater Analytics explores $2 billion sale -sources

 NEW YORK, Aug 4 (Reuters) - Clearwater Analytics is exploring a sale that could value the private equity-owned investment management software firm at around $2 billion, including debt, according to people familiar with the matter.

-Welsh, Carson, Anderson & Stowe, the buyout firm which acquired its majority stake in the business in 2016 for an undisclosed amount, has hired an investment bank to run an auction for Clearwater, according to two of the sources.
+Welsh, Carson, Anderson & Stowe, the buyout firm which acquired its majority stake in the business in 2016 for an undisclosed amount, has hired an investment bank to review strategic options for Clearwater, according to two of the sources.

-The sources spoke on condition of anonymity as the information isn't public.
-Welsh Carson and Clearwater didn't respond to requests for comments.
+The sources spoke on condition of anonymity as the information is not public.
+Welsh Carson and Clearwater did not respond to requests for comment.

-Boise, Idaho-based Clearwater provides software which assists financial firms and other companies to manage their investment portfolios, including accounting and reporting tasks.
+Boise, Idaho-based Clearwater provides software that helps financial firms and other companies manage their investment portfolios, including accounting and reporting tasks.

-Its clients include the international arm of Sompo Holdings 8630.T, Cisco Systems Inc CSCO.O and Facebook Inc FB.O, with offices in the United States, the United Kingdom and India, according to its website.
+Clients of Clearwater, which has offices in the United States, the United Kingdom and India, according to its website, include the international arm of Sompo Holdings 8630.T, Cisco Systems Inc CSCO.O and Facebook Inc FB.O.

 Technology platforms which aid firms in automating and streamlining processes, known as software-as-a-service (SaaS), are considered attractive investments as businesses seek increased efficiency and lower costs.